cobrauf/grocery-budget-assistant/docs/feature-docs/Feature_Tabs_Views.md

 API Interactions: Backend API for fetching products might need to support fetching by multiple retailer IDs and/or multiple categories simultaneously.
 6. Success Metrics
 Smooth and intuitive switching between Browse and Search tabs using the bottom navigation.
 User's context (viewed products, selected filters) is successfully preserved when switching tabs.
 Users can successfully filter and view products from multiple retailers/categories in the Browse tab using the new UI.
+7. Future Considerations
-The global search bar consistently directs users to the Search tab with results.
-7. Future Considerations Implementation of the "AI" tab.
+Implementation of the "AI" tab.
 Displaying active filter counts or selected filter items more explicitly in the "Filters:" row if needed.
 Saving user filter preferences.